Steglinsky/Universal-scraper/README.md

 ###### 2.1 Windows
-Create a new folder, place the uniscrap.py file in it and the prepared input.csv file Then run the uniscrap.py script
+Create a new folder, place the uniscrap.py file in it and the prepared input.csv file
-Ready, the program runs and writes e-mail addresses to output.csv file

 ###### 2.2 Linux VPS
 Using any FTP client (for example, WinSCP), you must log on to the machine.